tytydraco/yessleep/out/I_opened_an_envelope_something_slipped_under_my_door_and_now_I_wish_I_hadnt.md

 Some fucking Invasion of the Body Snatching bullshit right there I muttered under my breath feeling anger getting the bitter of my better.

-Edna looked at me with the strabismus malochi and said, "I knew you'd come for me Walt!"
+Edna looked at me with the strabismus malocchio and said, "I knew you'd come for me, *Walt*!"

-"Don't call me Walt," I said and meant it.
+"Don't call me, Walt," I said and meant it.

 This was going too far.
 And there was a strange odor in her place.
 Like old cat food and mothballs and dirty socks.

 "You're my soulmate!" she said and I said, "If you don't cut the shit Edna, I will complain.
 This is harassment."